christophhagen/HealthDB/Readme.md

 let series = locationSeries.first!
 let locations: [CLLocation] = try database.locations(in: series)
 ```
-Location series data doesn't appear to be directly linked to workouts, so the `samples` table is searched for a data series with an overlapping date interval.
+The `samples` table is searched for a data series with an overlapping date interval.
-It's also possible to directly select location samples based on a time interval.
+It's also possible to directly select location samples based on an interval.
 In this case, samples from different location series may be returned.

 ```swift